gearglow/ReptiliaWithATwist/The List.md

 "Break it up, I said!"
 Professor Moody waved his wand again, and the two creatures began bouncing up and down on the floor of the Entrance Hall, exactly as if Moody were dribbling a basketball.

 "Alastor!"
-Prof. McGonagall shouted, dashing down the stairs towards them.
+Professor McGonagall shouted, dashing down the stairs towards them.
 "What in Merlin's name are you doing?"

 "Teaching," Moody answered, still focusing on the two bouncing creatures.